-There has been placed to the credit of this Fund appropriations by the Commandery-in-Chief from time to time aggregating Four Thousand Dollars, which with the earnings from interest has increased the Fund until it now has to its credit the sum of \$4,586.29, invested as follows: \$2,000 in Collateral Mortgage Notes of the International & Great Western Railway Co., \$1,500 in Saving Fund and \$1,086.29 on deposit in the Reading Trust Company.
+There s een placed to the credit of this Fund appropriations by the Commandery-in-Chief from time to time aggregation for the Commandery-in-Chief from time to time aggre-Dollars, which with the earnings from Interest has increase the Fund until it now has to its credit the sum 4,5 29 inverse as follows: \$2,000 in Collateral Mortgage Notes of the International & Great Western Railway Co, \$1,500 S gr \$1,086.29 on deposit in the Read ing Trust Company.

-I recommend that no further appropriations be made to this Fund, but that the interest earned be credited to the Fund until it shall reach the sum of Five Thousand Dollars, after which any earnings from the Fund shall be credited to the General Account.
+recommend hat no further appropriations be made to this Fund but that the interest earned be credited to the Fund until it shall reach the sum of Five Thousand Dollars, after which any earnings from the Fund shall be credited to the General Account.